 |Goods Output||Intermediate Consumption||Net Subsidies||Operating Surplus|

-Further comparison of 2015 to 2014 shows the following changes in estimated values
+Further comparison of 2017 and 2016 figures shows the following changes in estimated values.
+See Table 1.

 |Description||Estimated Value (at current prices)|

 |Other fresh vegetables||100.0||106.3||103.4|

 |Fixed capital consumption||804.8||809.0||837.9|